audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

 for details of any issues that have been identified after release of this version.

- * Some VST plug-ins may have two instances if vst-bridge present.

  * Imports:
-    * Non-MP3 files imported via drag or Recent Files will crash or freeze when filter in file open window is set to MP3.
-    * (Windows) The Audacity 1.3.8 executable cannot be added to the Explorer "Open With" menu if you have another version of Audacity also called "audacity.exe".
-You can set the file association to always use Audacity 1.3.8 to open the required file type, but it will not appear in the list accessed by the "Open With" context menu item.
+    * (Windows) The Audacity executable cannot be added to the Explorer "Open With" menu if you have another version of Audacity also called "audacity.exe".
+You can set the file association to always use the Audacity Beta executable to open the required file type, but it will not appear in the list accessed by the "Open With" context menu item whilst there is another "audacity.exe" on the computer.
+    * (Linux) Metadata in imported FLAC files not visible

  * Exports:
     * Metadata Editor appears before the Export window when exporting